 Instructor: Shelley D. Fischel

-Shelley D. Fischel, Esq., is an Executive Vice President of Home Box Office, Inc. Her responsibilities include Human Resources, Facilities and Real Estate, and she serves as the company’s labor Counsel.
-She oversees all sexual harassment claims in the company.
+SHELLEY D. FISCHEL, ESQ., served as Executive Vice President of Home Box Office, Inc., responsible for Human Resources, Facilities and Real Estate, as well as labor law matters until her retirement in December 2009.
+She oversaw all sexual harassment claims in the company.
 She received her J.D. from Columbia University and her L.L.M. from NYU.

 Alexis de Tocqueville